MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 	**Note:** This command displays the object ID of the Service Support Administrator role, which you will later copy and paste in step 15 when assigning Patti to this role.

-13. To assign Patti Fernandez to the newly enabled Service Support Administrator role, you must first obtain the Object ID for Patti's user account.
+13. To assign Patti Fernandez to the newly enabled Service Support Administrator role, you must first obtain the object ID for Patti's user account.
 To do so, type the following command and press Enter: <br/>

 		Get-MgUser | Format-List ID, DisplayName

-14. Now that you know the ObjectID of the recently enabled Service Support Administrator role and the ObjectID of Patti's user account, you can assign the role to Patti.
+14. Now that you know the object ID of the recently enabled Service Support Administrator role and the object ID of Patti's user account, you can assign the role to Patti.
 Perform the following steps to complete this process: <br/>

 	a.
 In the previous command, you displayed the list of active users.
-Highlight the ID for Patti's account and copy it (**Ctrl+C**) to the clipboard. <br/>
+Highlight the **Id** for Patti's account and copy it (**Ctrl+C**) to the clipboard. <br/>

 	b.
 Run the following command that creates a variable containing the directory object for Patti's user account.
 When typing in this command, paste in (**Ctrl+V**) the ID that you just copied for Patti's user account. <br/>